Anxiety Assessment Tools

 • Ease of use: Most assessment tools are easy to administer and flexible.
 You can hand out a form, have the patient fill out a digital copy, or read the questions aloud.
 They tend to be fast, simple, and easy to get reimbursement for.

-• Repeatability: Many assessment tools can be reused over and over, making them a great way to get quick insights into a patient's progress.
+• Repeatability: Many assessment tools for anxiety can be reused over and over, making them a great way to get quick insights into a patient's progress.
 For instance, you could have a patient take a test during their weekly psychotherapy visit and get more data on their progress.

 Types of Anxiety Assessment Tools